xubodhu/VisualPT-MoE/README.md

 # Data Download

 We use Twitter2015 and Twitter2017 on the MNER task and MNRE on the MRE task provided by [HVPNet](https://github.com/zjunlp/HVPNeT).
-After you download the data, you should place it in the 'data' folder.
+After you download the data, you should place it in the 'data'.

 # Required pre-trained models